Spinning Babies Class

 You know some techniques; I know some techniques.
 The workshop is more than techniques.
 Most midwives learn quite a bit at the workshop.
-You'll learn "when to use what" more effectively and why some OP babies rotate and some do not.
+I have heard the phrase, "mind blown" when a midwife realizes how much of this just isn't taught in midwifery school.
+"When to use what" more effectively and why some OP babies rotate and some do not.
 The soft tissue body balancing techniques will be so useful.

 Want to reduce transports for babies that don't seem to fit?
 Or, sit up nights at long labors that wear you and the mother out?
 Would you be willing to start assisting mothers in pregnancy by teaching her a few activities to do before labor?
 Would you like a way to assess if a labor might be more challenging or not?
 The first hour will be boring, but will help you anyway.
 The next five hours will be useful and I promise, you will get to sleep more often over the rest of your midwifery career for having attended this workshop.
 In other words, you'll get a good return on your time!